Skip to main content

 • Create a Lightning app and add a flow to its utility bar.

 The Lightning utility bar is much better suited to making a single flow available on several pages in an app.
 It appears as a fixed footer that users can access to open utilities in docked panels.
-Each utility bar is tied to a specific Lightning app, so its items only appear when the user is in that app.
+Each utility bar is tied to a specific Lightning app, so its items appear only when the user is in that app.

 Add Your Flow to a Utility Bar